International cooperation

 The European legislation (namely Directive 2014/49/EU) determines procedures for cross-border payouts of deposit compensation.
 In the event of insolvency of a foreign bank based in an EU Member State and operating in the Czech Republic through a branch, the compensation payout to the entitled persons will be made by the Guarantee System in the Czech Republic.
 The payout will be made in the name, at the expense and in accordance with the instructions of the relevant foreign deposit insurance scheme where the institution in question was insured.
 The procedure will be the same in the event of the bankruptcy of a Czech bank operating in another European Union Member State through a branch.
 In such a case the domestic deposit insurance scheme will make the payment of the deposit compensation to entitled persons in the territory of the other state, in the name, at the expense and in accordance with the instructions of the Guarantee System.

-Related to the new requirements for cooperation of EU deposit insurance systems, the Financial Market Guarantee System (same as many other EU deposit insurance systems) signed the Multilateral Cooperation Agreement drafted by European Forum of Deposit Insurers.
+Related to the new requirements for cooperation of EU deposit insurance systems, the Financial Market Guarantee System (same as many other EU deposit insurance systems) signed in 2025 the Revised Multilateral Cooperation Agreement drafted by European Forum of Deposit Insurers.
 This Agreement introduces basic rules of cooperation and will be followed by more detailed „bilateral specifications“ signed between the Financial Market Guarantee System and related deposit insurance systems.
 The text of the Agreement is available in Documents.